 How is Signifor used?

-For the treatment of Cushing’s disease, Signifor is given as an injection under the skin at an initial dose of 0.6 mg twice a day in different injection sites (preferably at the top of the thigh and the abdomen).
-Patients should be trained on how to inject themselves.
-After two months, the patient’s response to treatment should be evaluated, and the dose adjusted as appropriate or treatment stopped if no benefit is seen.
+In patients with Cushing’s disease, Signifor is given as an injection either under the skin (preferably at the top of the thigh and the belly) twice a day or into the buttock muscle every 4 weeks.
+After 2 to 4 months, the patient’s response to treatment should be evaluated, and the dose adjusted as appropriate or treatment stopped if no benefit is seen.
 If side effects develop the dose may need to be temporarily reduced.
-In patients with moderate liver problems, the starting dose should be reduced to 0.3 mg twice a day and the maximum recommended dose is 0.6 mg twice a day.

-In patients with acromegaly, Signifor is given as a long-acting injection into the buttock muscle every four weeks.
-Treatment starts with a dose of 40 mg every four weeks, given by a trained healthcare professional.
+For acromegaly, Signifor is given as an injection into the buttock muscle every 4 weeks.
 The dose may need to be adjusted according to response, or if side effects develop.

 How does Signifor work?